Is there hope for Alliant 2 losers?

 There are always two questions to ask whenever there is a big contract award such as Friday’s Alliant 2 full-and-open award from the General Services Administration.

 They boil down to who made the contract and who didn’t.
 I’m looking at who didn’t make and what that might mean.

-Some notable incumbents not on the $50 billion Alliant 2 full-and-open track are L3 Technologies, Alion Science and Technology, Kratos Defense, LGS Innovations, Macauley-Brown, Tetra Tech and Vistronix.
+Some notable incumbents not on the $50 billion Alliant 2 full-and-open track are L3 Technologies, Alion Science and Technology, Kratos Defense, LGS Innovations, Macaulay-Brown, Tetra Tech and Vistronix.